Husna426/Project/README.md

 ## [HR Analytics Visualization: Making Data Meaningful](https://github.com/Husna426/Project/blame/main/HR%20Analytics.pbix)

 The organization strives to improve employee engagement and retention.
 Tons of data exist, but it can be overwhelming.
-We need to turn this data into something clear.
+I need to turn this data into something clear.

 **Taking Action:**